vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 ![img sd]({{page.img_dir}}/IA-mob-exp.png)

-Given that I was volunteering on the side, I had little time to do any formal validation of the IA with actual users.
-The stakeholders had unanimously agreed to the IA that was proposed based on the user needs, business goals, expert opinions and the frequency of content updates.
+As I was volunteering on the side, I had little time to do any formal validation of the IA with actual users.
+The stakeholders had positively agreed to the IA that was proposed based on the user needs, business goals, expert opinions and the frequency of content updates.

 <p style="clear:both"></p>
 ### Translating the I.A into a navigation system on mobile